Skip to main content

 Amy Bisset and children.

-Amy Bisset, Leadership in the Public Sector
+Amy Bisset, B.A. in Leadership in the Public Sector

 For Amy Bisset, earning her degree through the NC State Leadership in the Public Sector (LPS) online bachelor-completion program is more than an academic achievement.
 It is the culmination of a decade-long commitment to personal and professional growth.